latioswang/apue/README.md

-TUPE
+APUE
 ====

-The Unix Programming Environment by Brain exercises
+Advanced Programming in the Unix Environment exercises.